-Extensive research into early education has determined that a quality program not only improves academic success of the student but it reduces the potential for future involvement in crime.
+Extensive research into early education has determined that a quality program not only improves the academic success of the student but it reduces the potential for future involvement in a crime.

 Dedicated teachers go hand-in-hand with student learning and student success.
 Susan is calling for renewed efforts to recruit a new generation of inspirational teachers and principals.
 As a sign of our commitment, she believes that we should start by giving our educators the respect and compensation they deserve.

 Teacher Diversity - Across the country, students of color make up 40 percent of the public high school population, yet teachers of color make up just 17 percent of the teaching force.
 Research has shown

 Principal Recruitment and Training - An inspirational principal at the helm can make an enormous difference in a school’s direction.
 Currently, only five percent of federal funding for teacher preparation goes toward principle training.
 This legislation would provide resources for communities to recruit and train a new generation of strong school leaders with the ability to inspire academic success and turn around struggling schools.

 When it comes to helping college students, Susan has long played an important role in higher education policy.
 As a product of the University of California system, Susan understands the value of public investments in higher education and the message it sends to our students.
 If we don’t invest in them by making college affordable, then our students may feel less obligated to give back in the future.

 With tuitions on the rise and student debt reaching record numbers, Susan is fighting to make college more affordable.
 She is pushing for a reauthorization of the Higher Education Act with a top priority of college affordability.